-Overall, By Nature Ocean Fish & Shrimp Stew is a below average cat food, earning 5 out of a possible 10 paws based on its nutritional analysis and ingredient list.
+Overall, By Nature Ocean Fish & Shrimp Stew is a significantly below average cat food, earning 4 out of a possible 10 paws based on its nutritional analysis and ingredient list.

 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 By Nature Ocean Fish & Shrimp Stew includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.Although not the first product listed (which is the most plentiful), By Nature Ocean Fish & Shrimp Stew does contain with its top ingredients shrimp which are considered quality protein sources.

 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.